goptics/varmq/README.md

 With VarMQ, you can process messages asynchronously, handle errors properly, store data persistently, and scale across systems when needed.
 All through a clean, intuitive API that feels natural to Go developers.

 This isn't meant to replace RabbitMQ or Kafka - VarMQ serves a different purpose as a lightweight, in-process message queue with strong worker management.
-For persistence and distribution, it offers a flexible [adapter system](./docs/API_REFERENCE.md#available-adapters) that extends its capabilities beyond simple in-memory queues.
+For persistence and distribution, it offers a flexible [adapter system](#built-in-adapters) that extends its capabilities beyond simple in-memory queues.

-## Features
+## ✨ Features

 - **⚡ High performance**: Optimized for throughput control with minimal overhead
 - **🛠️ Variants of queue types**: